chanon-m/sip2ban.github.io/README.md

 ##TIP - Set QOS in CentOS

-* Edit and Add the rules in iptables
+* Edit and Add the rules in iptables (Please make sure your switchhub doesn't remove dscp value)

 ```